kierans/flyway-mysql-rds/README.md

-The project supports multiple versions of Flyway, MySQL and the RDS CA. The versioning scheme uses the major number for the flyway major version, the minor version for when the RDS CA is updated, and the patch version for updates to flyway configuration, scripts, etc.
+The project supports multiple versions of Flyway, MySQL and the RDS CA. The versioning scheme uses the major number for the flyway major version, the minor version for when the base image or RDS CA is updated, and the patch version for updates to flyway configuration, scripts, etc.

 The following table shows the versions of the image and what that image supports.